pablo-gf/pqbt-eval/README.md

 This repository is organized into two main modules to separate ECDH and ML-KEM tests, containing the algorithm implementations, benchmarking materials, and results.

-## ML-KEM (`pqbt-eval/ml-kem`)
+## ML-KEM tests (`pqbt-eval/ml-kem`)
-This subdirectory is a subtree of a [pqm4](https://github.com/mupq/pqm4) fork, a project tasked with providing PQC reference and optimized implementations that target the ARM Cortex-M4 processor.
+This subdirectory is a submodule of a [pqm4](https://github.com/mupq/pqm4) fork, a project tasked with providing PQC reference and optimized implementations that target the ARM Cortex-M4 processor.
 The parameters used during compilation are:

 - CFLAGS (Compiler Flags) found in `pqm4/mupq/mk/config.mk`: Options for the C compiler used to set optimization, warnings, debugging...
     - The `interface.py` SCRIPT FROM PQM4 allows to choose different optimization flags: `--opt` or `-o` {speed,size,debug} (default is speed, which includes the `-O3` `-g3` flags)

 - ARCH_FLAGS (Architecture Flags) found in pqm4/mk/opencm3.mk: Sets hardware-specific compiler flags.
 - LDFLAGS (Linker Flags) found in `pqm4/mk/cw308t-stm32f3.mk`: Specifies the target device and library target.

-The clock frequency is set to 36 MHz by adjusting the clock settings in `pqm4/common/hal-opencm3.c` for the CW308-STM32F3 board.
+The clock frequency is set to 36 MHz by adjusting the settings in `pqm4/common/hal-opencm3.c` for the CW308-STM32F3 board, thus ressembling the clock frequency of Silicon Lab's BT122 Bluetooth module.

 ### Results:
 The ML-KEM benchmarking results obtained during experimentation can be found under the `pqbt/ml-kem/pqm4/benchmarks`, ordered by security level and implementation (optimized/reference).
 These are the results obtained from executing 100 runs of each function with a clock frequency of 36 MHz.